-Note: The brakes may emit a sound when the adaptive cruise control system is active.
+Note: The brakes may emit noise when applied by the system.

 When a vehicle ahead of you enters the same lane or a slower vehicle is ahead in the same lane, the vehicle speed adjusts to maintain a preset gap distance.
-The distance setting is adjustable.

-The lead vehicle graphic illuminates.
+A vehicle graphic illuminates in the instrument cluster.
+A vehicle graphic illuminates in the instrument cluster.

-The vehicle maintains a constant distance from the vehicle ahead until:
+Your vehicle maintains a consistent gap from the vehicle ahead until:

-- The vehicle in front of you accelerates to a speed above the set speed. - The vehicle in front of you moves out of your lane or out of view. - The vehicle speed falls below 12 mph (20 km/h). - You set a new gap distance.
+- The vehicle in front of you accelerates to a speed above the set speed. - The vehicle in front of you moves out of the lane you are in. - You set a new gap distance.

-The system applies the brakes to slow the vehicle to maintain a safe distance from the vehicle in front.
-The system applies only limited maximum braking.
-Press the brake pedal to override the system.

-If the system predicts that its maximum braking level is insufficient, an audible warning sounds while the system continues to brake.
-A red warning bar appears on the windshield heads-up display.
-Take immediate action to slow or stop the vehicle.
+The system applies the brakes to slow your vehicle to maintain a safe gap distance from the vehicle in front.
+The system only applies limited braking.
+You can override the system by applying the brakes.
+If the system determines that its maximum braking level will not be sufficient, an audible warning sounds when the system continues to brake.
+A red warning bar displays on the windshield and you must take immediate action.